terokarvinen/micro-run/README.md

 # micro-run

-*Press F5 to save and run the current file.*
+*Press F5 to save and run the current file, F12 to make*

+F12 compiles your project even if Makefile is in a higher directory.
+It goes up (cd ..) until it finds make file or is at root directory.

 ![micro-run screenshot - press F5 to run current file](micro-run.png)

 Micro run is a plugin for Micro editor.

-Supports Go, Go test, Python 3, Lua and executable files.
+F5 save & run supports Go, Go test, Python 3, Lua and executable files.

 As an extra feature, micro-run can run any script that's marked as executable - in any language.
 In Linux, executable files are those that have 'chmod u+x foo' set and usually start with a shebang "#!/usr/bin/foo".